n1t5ua5/mls-monitor/README.md

 - Run docker exec -it mls-monitor-inventory-api-1 bash
 - Run python manage.py loaddata products.json
 - Exit the container's CLI & the MLS Monitor is yours
-- But you must use your own API_KEY value inside the .env file
+- But you must request access to the values inside our .env file or create your own
+- If so, please add an .md file in the journals folder using your first name as the title & document your changes

 CONFIGURATION: Use SwaggerAPI to ensure everything works properly.